4-H County Ambassador (All Star)

 About the Program

-4-H County Ambassadors are liaisons between the county 4-H office, 4-H members and volunteers, and the public.
+A core component of the 4-H County Ambassador program is youth working collaboratively to develop, implement, and evaluate a Plan-of-Action to strengthen the 4-H program.
+Additionally, 4-H County Ambassadors are liaisons between the county 4-H office, 4-H members and volunteers, and the public.
 They visit 4-H clubs in their county, network with other organizations within the community, and represent their county at the annual 4-H State Leadership Conference.
 4-H County Ambassadors are role models for their fellow 4-H members and their community.

 - Applicant must be between 14 – 18 years old by July 1, 2019.